agenteo/agenteo.github.com/source/_drafts/component-based-rails-architecture-primer.md

 end
 {% endhighlight %}

-The same concepts apply for `PublicUi`.
-Some of their database models and utility classes are shared and live inside a dependency `DomainLogic`.

 ## Handling application change

->> To have a project accelerate as development proceeds—rather than get weighed down by its own legacy—demands a design that is a pleasure to work with, inviting to change.
-A supple design.

-When later the **legacy migration** is completed I can simply remove its component directory and its entry from the `Gemfile` without affecting the rest of the product--with a conventional approach I would have to find and delete the code hoping the tests catch any broken dependency.
+When later the **legacy migration** is completed I can simply remove its component directory and its entry from the `Gemfile` without affecting the rest of the application--with a conventional approach I would have to find and delete the code hoping the tests catch any broken dependency.

 If I need to add an API I can put it in a high level component (like public_ui and admin_ui) relying on domain logic--if required for performance or security reasons I can **deploy only some high level components** as I explain in [Feature flagging portions of your Ruby on Rails application with engines](http://teotti.com/feature-flagging-portions-of-your-ruby-on-rails-application-with-engines/).